JaouadM01/JaouadM01/README.md

 # JaouadM01
- Coding is skill that can be used in life, you find a tutorial on youtube and stick to always trying
+ Coding is skill🏆 that can be used in life☪, you find a tutorial on youtube🌐 and stick to always trying 🌙